-How medieval Dutch society laid the foundations for modern capitalism spectacular Dutch Golden Age while ushering in an era of unprecedented, long-term economic growth.
-Pioneers of Capitalism examines the formal and informal institutions in the Netherlands that made this economic miracle possible, providing a groundbreaking new history of the emergence and early
+How medieval Dutch society laid the foundations for modern capitalism

+The Netherlands was one of the pioneers of capitalism in the Middle Ages, giving rise to the spectacular Dutch Golden Age while ushering in an era of unprecedented, long-term economic growth across Europe.
+Pioneers of Capitalism examines the informal institutions in the Netherlands that made this economic miracle possible, providing a groundbreaking new history of the emergence and early development of capitalism.